apify/crawlee/docs/guides/getting_started.md

 ### When to use `CheerioCrawler`

 Even though using `CheerioCrawler` is extremely easy, it probably will not be your first choice for most kinds of crawling or scraping in production environments.
-Since most websites nowadays use modern JavaScript to create rich, responsive and data driven user experiences, the plain HTTP requests the crawler uses may just fall short of your needs.
+Since most websites nowadays use modern JavaScript to create rich, responsive and data-driven user experiences, the plain HTTP requests the crawler uses may just fall short of your needs.

 But [`CheerioCrawler`](../api/cheerio-crawler) is far from useless!
-It really shines when you need to do extremely high workloads.
-With just 4 GBs of memory and a single CPU core, you can scrape 500 or more pages a minute! _(assuming each page contains approximately 400KB of HTML)_ To get this high with a full browser scraper, such as the [`PuppeteerCrawler`](../api/puppeteer-crawler), you'd need significantly more computing power.
+It really shines when you need to cope with extremely high workloads.
+With just 4 GBs of memory and a single CPU core, you can scrape 500 or more pages a minute! _(assuming each page contains approximately 400KB of HTML)_ To scrape this fast with a full browser scraper, such as the [`PuppeteerCrawler`](../api/puppeteer-crawler), you'd need significantly more computing power.

 **Advantages:**